 ( 3 ) that societies are regional, territorially defined entities, so that Brazil as a society differs from Thailand, and the United States from Russia, as does Uruguay from Paraguay

-( 4 ) that societies, like groups of people and like territories, can be observed from outside (Theory of Society 6)
+( 4 ) that societies, like groups of people and like territories, can be observed from outside (Theory of Society, vol 1., 6)

 I will explore the first obstacle in this post.

 Far from devaluing particular human beings, people gain a degree of freedom by not being participants in the social system.
-Where communication systems are concerned, people are free to come and go as they wish–and they do so by checking in and out of the communications of that social system, as when one member of a family completely severs communication with the rest of the family.
+Where communication systems are concerned, people are free to come and go as they wish–and they do so by checking in and out of the communications of that social system.
 Yes, people are needed to keep communication going, but individual people are easily replaced.
 If one person walks away, or even dies, there will be someone new to take up the communication where the last person left off.

 All systems are formed through a system/environment distinction, and psychic and biological systems belong to the environment of social systems.
-For example, communication depends on adequate cerebral blood flow and properly functioning brains, yet when we talk to each other we don’t exchange brains, and pages of written text are not covered in cerebral blood.
+For example, human communication depends on adequate cerebral blood flow and properly functioning brains, yet when we talk to each other we don’t exchange brains, and pages of written text are not covered in cerebral blood.
 Adequate blood flow is a precondition for an author to write a text; however, as Luhmann nicely puts it, “An editor would reject an essay that came in a flood of blood (Intro 191).
 Thus, the brain is a necessary precondition of communication, but at the same time the brain is absolutely excluded from communication.
-As soon an utterance has been made and understood by someone, even if “misunderstood,” the speaker (and the speaker’s brain) has completely lost control over the information.
-The information enters into the communication system and is only answerable to further communication.
+As soon an utterance has been made and understood by someone, even if “misunderstood,” the speaker has completely lost control over the information.
+The information enters into the communication system and is only answerable to further communication; it can only connect to other communication events.
 Once the utterance is understood or misunderstood (i.e., accepted as meaningful), it can be used as the premise for further communication, thus continuing the communicative system.